fhansa/xfClock/README.md

 *Insert picture*

+## Why PyGame?
+Reason for chosing pygame is to be able to keep the client as small as possible.
+Using MagicMirror requires a browser which adds too much overhead.
+Also the support for browsers on piZero is limited when it comes to supporting more ES6.

+Chosing pygame makes the solution less complex but also less user friendly when it comes to extensibility (i.e. require knowledge of python and pygame)

 ## Getting Started
 To install xfClock you will need a Raspberry Pi with some kind of screen.

+If your interested in a solution using PiZero and Adafruit PiTFT 3.5'' please look [[here]] for system and hardware setup.

 ### Prerequisites

 A Raspberry PI with screen.
 I will not go throught installation of PI and/or Screen.
 It is up to you to fix.
-Below is how I did it using PiZero and a Adafruit PiTFT.

 * Python3
 * Pygame - SDL
-*

 ### Installing